Music-Makes-It/MMI-T3A2-Readme/Readme.md

 **Target Audience Senarios**
 Those who would potentially shy away from purchasing merch at concerts.

-- Person X :  Merch stand at the concert was crowed:  I want to visits music makes it online store, browse a large variety of products and make ethical purchase.
+- Person X :  Merch stand at the concert was crowded: I want to visit *Music Makes It* online store, browse a large variety of products and make ethical purchase.
-- Person X : Wants to purchase mum an offical t-shirt of favourite band : visits music makes it online store- make ethical purchase
+- Person X : Wants to purchase mum an offical t-shirt of favourite band : visits *Music Makes It* online store- make ethical purchase
-- Person X :  Usually shops on ebay for their favourite band t-shirts but has heard there this ethical alternative : visits music makes it online store out of curiosity- make ethical purchase
+- Person X :  Usually shops on ebay for their favourite band t-shirts but has heard there is an ethical alternative : visits *Music Makes It* online store out of curiosity- make ethical purchase
-- Person X : Wants a cost affective Christmas or Birthday gift, that goes will please family member and also go to good cause - visits music makes it online store- make ethical purchase
+- Person X : Wants a cost effective Christmas or Birthday gift that goes with a family members style.

 ## Project Management

+Here is the link to our public Trello Board - [T3A2 Trello.](https://trello.com/b/A9VFk2sc/coder-academy-t3a2)

 Day One - 20/01/2022